A Lady Seated on a Balcony

 In June 2015 this painting was exhibited at The Art of Giving, 90th Anniversary of the Lytham St Annes Art Collection, held at the Fylde Gallery as an example of a painting that needed conservation.
 Lancashire Council Museum Service Studios cleaned three small areas of the painting and this revealed the original intensity of colour and showed how this painting could look should it be completely cleaned and conserved.

-NB A generous donation, in 2017, from James Hilton, a Friend of the Lytham St Annes Art Collection, allowed work to begin on the restoration of this painting which was finally restored to its former glory in 2018.
+A generous donation, in 2017, from James Hilton, Lord of the Manor of Lytham and a Friend of the Lytham St Annes Art Collection, allowed work to begin on the conservation of this painting.
+It was finally restored to its former glory and presented

 BBC Your Paintings now superseded by Art UK @ artuk.org